 Below is a photo of some of the Jasperoid beds at the Molly Marie prospect.

-Like Black Chlorite, Jaspillite is exclusively found near VMS deposits, with one exception, the iron mines of Minnesota.
-Jaspillite was found at Jerome, AZ at the huge VMS deposit that was mined there.
+Like Black Chlorite, Jaspillite is exclusively found near VMS deposits, with one exception, some iron deposits.
+Jaspillite was found in abundance at the huge VMS deposit that was mined at Jerome, AZ.
 Although the type shown below is not found in abundance on the Prospect, many pieces can be found.
 Due to its brecciated texture, it was deposited at a hot spring.
 The large piece below was discovered mostly buried.

 Below is a piece of sawn Jaspillite that was found at the Molly Marie.